 Improve quality reporting and improvement;

 Health care safety is a responsibility that crosses all areas of care.
 It requires the commitment of the providers, an understanding of where the provider or provider entity stands with regard to safety, data transparency, and the will to execute proven effective practices at every level involved for providers to be successful and for safety to become organizationally integrated.
-During the FY 2012 period, the QIOs worked within their own community framework to improve clinical outcomes in the task areas.
+During FY 2012, the QIOs worked within their own community framework to improve clinical outcomes in the task areas.
 The QIOs could then seek to replicate successful practices across their service area, resulting in positive movement in each of the beneficiary safety metrics.

 Subtheme - Quality Reporting and Improvement